Omphalos: Delphi

 Most accounts locate the Delphi omphalos in the adyton (sacred part of the temple) near the Pythia (oracle).
-The stone sculpture itself (which may be a copy), has a carving of a knotted net covering its surface, and a hollow center, widening towards the base.
+The stone sculpture itself, which may be a copy, has a carving of a knotted net covering its surface and a hollow center, widening towards the base.
 The omphalos represents the stone which Rhea wrapped in swaddling clothes, pretending it was Zeus, in order to deceive Cronus.
-(Cronus was the father who swallowed his children so as to prevent them from usurping him as he had deposed his own father, Uranus).
+(Cronus was the father who swallowed his children so as to prevent them from usurping him as he had deposed his own father, Uranus.)

 Omphalos stones were believed to allow direct communication with the gods.
 Holland (1933) suggested that the stone was hollow to allow intoxicating vapours breathed by the Oracle to channel through it.
 Erwin Rohde wrote that the Python at Delphi was an earth spirit, who was conquered by Apollo and buried under the Omphalos.
 However, understanding of the use of the omphalos is uncertain due to destruction of the site by Theodosius I and Arcadius in the 4th century CE.

-Jerusalem

-Judaism

-The Foundation Stone at the peak of the Temple Mount is considered in traditional Jewish sources to be the place from which the creation of the world began, with several further major biblical events connected to it.
-Jewish tradition holds that God revealed Himself to His people through the Ark of the Covenant in the Temple in Jerusalem, which rested on the Foundation Stone marking the centre of the world.